DevTedd/DevTedd/README.md

 - 👋 Hi, I’m @DevTedd
-- 👀 I’m working in bussiness analysis, cloud computing and artificial inteligence..
+- 👀 I’m working in business analysis, startup ventures, idea incubation and artificial inteligence..
 - 🌱 I’m currently working in a VC as an startup analyst and learning app dev in Flutter..
 - 💞️ I’m looking to collaborate on any kaggle competitons or open source projects
 - 📫 How to reach me here or my email kimanited73@gmail.com ...